Yukihirokinjo/Edu/Bash4beginners.md

-# Technical summary of dN/dS course (for how to work in Linux/Unix environment)
+# Basic guide to Linux/Unix environment

 Ver.
 0.1
 For the students at OIST.

->**NOTICE:** This is for Linux or Unix (MacOS) operating system.
-Almost all the techniques below cannot be applied to Windows system.
+>**NOTICE:** This is for Linux or Unix (MacOS) operating system (not for Windows).
 At OIST, OS of Deigo is a Red-had linux (CentOS).
-Thus, for Windows users, these lectures will be helpful when you use Deigo.
+For Windows users, these guides will be helpful when you use Deigo.

 --------------------------------------------------------------------------------
 ## Chapter 1: Path (full/relative path)